Down the TBR Hole #189

 • Decide: keep it or should it go?

-My shelf is up one book to 1129.
-I finished a book but added a couple to my wishlist.
+My want-to-read shelf jumped up again to 1178 books.
+I finished several books this past week, but I added several Cozy books to my wishlist.

 This week’s books: